MARTHA'S VINEYARD GARDEN CLUB

 Crocuses are one of the first tangible signs of spring.
 But if you think they're just for our visual enjoyment, look more closely: these crocuses have already attracted dozens of native bees!

-Take a walk around your yard (staying off muddy ground) and enjoy the earliest flowers.
+Take a walk around your yard (staying off muddy ground) and enjoy the early flowers.
 Witch hazels (Hamamelis) are in bloom and cornelian dogwood (Cornus mas) are close behind.
-As snow cover gives way, look for hellebore blooms to put in an appearance along with the early bulbs such as snowdrops, Siberian squills and crocus.
+Look for hellebore blooms to put in an appearance along with the early bulbs such as snowdrops, Siberian squills and crocus.
 Don’t have any planted bulbs or early shrubs?
-Make notes on where they would look great (and where the snow melts more quickly), take photos of the best sites, and tag them so you don't forget where to plant this autumn for the spring of 2023.
+Make notes on where they would look great (and where the snow melts more quickly), take photos of the best sites, and tag them so you don't forget where to plant this autumn for the spring of 2025.

 Picture